"The goal is not to have the best sauna on the block.

 The goal is to get the block to your sauna."

-Rangi saun (Rang's sauna) is the only working smoke sauna in Tallinn.
+Rangi saun (Rang's sauna) is the only working smoke sauna in Tallinn and is run by Anni and Adam.
 It's not a luxury spa or a public bathhouse, but part of a real Estonian home in the 'forest village' of Nõmme, about a ten minute train ride from Tallinn's old town.
 We offer a very homely experience here so that visitors can learn about the history, traditions and design of Estonian saunas while unwinding the Estonian way.
-You can check availability by emailing us at email@example.com.
+You can check availability by emailing us at firstname.lastname@example.org.

 An ancient innovation